hsagnik/pyintruder_cli/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Future Enhancements
-Grouping the responses by response length.
+Grouping the responses by response length and display the count.